Challenge Course

 2. Your fees are based on your anticipated maximum participant group size.
 We staff, plan, and prepare your program, the facility, and equipment according to the anticipated maximum for which you wish the course to be ready.
 You will be charged for this maximum group size unless you indicate via email that your maximum group size has changed.
 Changes must be communicated via email no later than 2 weeks prior to your program.

-1. If your group arrives with fewer participants than anticipated, you will still be charged for the number of participants for which you reserved the course.
+• If your group arrives with fewer participants than anticipated, you will still be charged for the number of participants for which you reserved the course.

-2. If your group arrives with more participants than anticipated, we will do our best to accommodate the increase in group size.
+• If your group arrives with more participants than anticipated, we will do our best to accommodate the increase in group size.
 However, there is no guarantee that this is possible and, as a result, some participants may be turned away and not be permitted to remain in the facility.
 You will be charged for any additional participants that are successfully added to your reservation.

 3. If you choose to shorten your program the will fees remain the same.

-Weather policies
+Weather Policies

 Weather on the Challenge Course: University shall evaluate weather forecast no earlier than 24 hours in advance of program to decide if the forecasted weather meets or exceeds the cancellation/transfer requirements described here.